nv-legate/legate.core/README.md

 ```
 To add GPU support for Legate simply use the `--cuda` flag.
 The first time you request
 GPU support you will need to use the `--with-cuda` flag to specify the location
+of your CUDA installation and the `--with-nccl` flag to specify the path to your NCCL
-of your CUDA installation.
-For later invocations you do not need to use this
+installation.
+For later invocations you do not need to use these
-flag again the installation scripts will remember the location of your CUDA
+flags again and the installation scripts will remember the locations you provided
-installation until you tell it differently.
+until you tell them differently.
 You can also specify the name of the
-CUDA architecture you want to target with the `--arch` flag (the default is `volta`
+CUDA architecture you want to target with the `--arch` flag (by default the srcipt
-but you can also specify `kepler`, `maxwell`, `pascal`, or `ampere`).
+tries to auto-detect the architecture of the first CUDA-capable GPU that is available.)
 ```
-./install.py --cuda --with-cuda /usr/local/cuda/ --arch volta
+./install.py --cuda --with-cuda /usr/local/cuda/ --with-nccl "$CONDA_PREFIX" --arch ampere
 ```
 For multi-node support Legate uses [GASNet](https://gasnet.lbl.gov/) which can be
 requested using the the `--gasnet` flag.
 If you have an existing GASNet installation